MDOT lifts traffic restrictions to ease Fourth of July travelAgency: Transportation

 - Remember to buckle up, stay alert and avoid distractions at all times when driving.

-July 1, 2019 -- This Fourth of July holiday, the Michigan Department of Transportation (MDOT) is removing lane restrictions on more than two-thirds of its road and bridge projects statewide to ease traffic delays for holiday travelers.
-AAA Michigan estimates about 1.7 million people from Michigan are expected to travel during the Fourth of July holiday weekend, a 4.4 percent increase from 2018.
-Of that number, AAA estimates that 1.4 million Michiganders will be taking to the road during the holiday to celebrate America's independence.
+July 1, 2020 -- This Fourth of July holiday, the Michigan Department of Transportation (MDOT) is removing lane restrictions on more than three-quarters of its road and bridge projects statewide to ease traffic delays for holiday travelers.
+While AAA recently forecast summer travel being down 15 percent this year, vehicles are expected to make up 97 percent of the favored mode of transportation.
+AAA also predicts car trips this summer will have the smallest drop in year-to-year traffic volumes, at only 3 percent.

 MDOT oversees I, M, and US routes and is responsible for nearly 10,000 miles of state highways, which carry more than 50 percent of all traffic and approximately 70 percent of commercial traffic in Michigan.

-For up-to-date information on MDOT projects, view the list of statewide lane closures on the Mi Drive website at www.Michigan.gov/Drive.
+For up-to-date information on MDOT projects, go to the Mi Drive website at www.Michigan.gov/Drive.

 The following is a list of work zones that will remain active or have lane restrictions during the Fourth of July holiday weekend.
 If necessary, detour routes will be posted at the project location.

-- M-28, Alger County, will have one lane open in alternating directions over the Sand River via temporary traffic signals.
+- M-28, Ontonagon County, will have one lane open in alternating directions over the Baltimore River west of Bruce Crossing via temporary traffic signals.

-- US-2 in Naubinway, Mackinac County, will have at least one lane open in each direction between Beach Road and Borgstrom Road.
+- US-41 in Hancock, Houghton County, will have at least one lane open in each direction at Quincy Hill.

 For more information, contact MDOT Superior Region Communications Representative Dan Weingarten at 906-250-4809.
 Follow the Superior Region on Twitter at www.twitter.com/MDOT_UP.